gabysurianosj/gabysurianosj.github.io/_posts/2018-11-06-a_guide_to_web_design.markdown

 ---

 As I approach the end of the bootcamp, I cannot wait to start coding my own web apps.
-The following is a mix of items I would consider critical before starting to program my first ever web application.
+The following is a mix of things I would consider critical before starting to program my first ever web application.
 Wish me luck!

 1. Create a menu structure: